-LOUD CRASH UP FROM THE HILLS - These "hills' may also have been a newly developed area in the city.
+loud crash from the hills - These "hills' may also have been a newly developed area in the city.
 It too would have been easy pickings for the enemy.
 The wailing and crashing sounds Zephaniah mentions indicate the terrible human suffering involved in such a ruthless invasion and the destruction of the walls, houses, and buildings that would accompany such an invasion.
 (PBC)